imperviousinc/beacon-ios/Docs/sync.md

-# Firefox Sync Through The Lens Of Jaded Developers
+# Beacon Sync Through The Lens Of Jaded Developers
 ## Or, Let's Use A State Machine For Our Own Sakes

 (These docs are approximately one sentence per line to make changes more civilized in version control.)